 A partner at the renown design firm Pentagram, Bierut currently serves as a director of the Architectural League of New York and New Yorkers for Parks.
 The former president of the New York Chapter American Institute of Graphic Arts, he has won hundreds of design awards and his work is represented in several permanent collections.

 Finkel is the president of Prism Capital, where he has overseen deployment into 40 portfolio companies through its equity and mezzanine funds.
 He is a co-founder of the Illinois Venture Capital Association, and author of the Masters of Private Equity and Venture Capital (McGraw Hill Business Books).
 He recently has formed the Center for Nutritional Literacy as well as Forbidden Root, a line of naturally flavored craft beer.

-Lee Francis (Vice-Chair)
+Lee Francis (Interim Chair)

 An internist and CEO at Erie Family Health Center, Francis is clinical instructor of internal medicine at Northwestern University's Feinberg School of Medicine.
 He is a past president of Physicians for Social Responsibility (PSR), a national organization dedicated to the prevention of violence and nuclear war, and continues to serve on its Board of Directors.

 Hirsch is a partner at Reed Smith.
 His practice encompasses all aspects of business law, including mergers and acquisitions with both financial and strategic parties, corporate and real estate finance, venture capital transactions, partnership and joint ventures, and international transactions, with special expertise in counseling significant privately owned companies.